GoogleChrome/developer.chrome.com/site/en/blog/early-hints/index.md

 Informational HTTP responses in the 100 range are part of the HTTP standard, but some older clients or bots may struggle with these because, prior to the launch of 103 Early Hints, they were rarely used for general web browsing.

-Only emitting 103 Early Hints in response to clients that send a `sec-fetch-mode: navigate` HTTP request header has should ensure such hints are only sent for clients that understand to wait for the subsequent response.
-Additionally, since Early Hints are only supported on navigation requests anyway (see [Current Limitations](#current-limitations)), this has the added benefit of avoiding needlessly sending these on other requests.
+Only emitting 103 Early Hints in response to clients that send a `sec-fetch-mode: navigate` HTTP request header has should ensure such hints are only sent for newer clients that understand to wait for the subsequent response.
+Additionally, since Early Hints are only supported on navigation requests (see [Current limitations](#current-limitations)), this has the added benefit of avoiding needlessly sending these on other requests.

 ## Advanced pattern